s3v1/odroid-hc2/odroid-hc2/DOCKER.md

     docker pull ubuntu:20.04 && time docker run --rm -it -v "$PWD:/wrk" -w "/wrk" ubuntu:20.04 touch test.txt

 You'll notice that the 'test.txt' file is now written as your own user, making it much easier to work with files using docker.

+## Docker compose

+[Docker compose v2](https://docs.docker.com/compose/cli-command/) is great for managing complex docker setups.
+It's a new version that is a plugin to the main docker command, rather than a wrapper.
+It's already in the repos of the OS, so all you need to do is:

+    sudo apt install docker-compose-plugin -y

+Then test it with:

+    docker compose --version

+In other words, compose is now a plugin to the main docker command, instead of a separate command.
+So you call it using 'docker compose' without the dash '-', instead of 'docker-compose' like you used to.